Journey Essentials

 As co-founder of captivatingtwists.com, I welcome anyone interested in the issues presented.

-Ultimately, the conclusions and recommendations herein are entirely my own.
+But, conclusions and recommendations herein are my own.

 Brace-for-the-Joust!